 Lifecycles enable you to organize and sequence the marketing touchpoints along customer journeys.
-BlueConic lets you add connection goals to the stages along a customer journey.
+BlueConic lets you add connection goals to the Lifecycle stages along a customer journey.

 Placing connections in Lifecycle stages enables you to: